diegovianagomes/PCC534/README.md

 ---

 ## Citation
-Please read and cite the following papers if you use this software:
+Please cite the following repo if you use:

 ```latex
 @misc{Gomes2024,